Fgazzelloni/How-to-Spatial-Modeling-with-R/README.md

 This is meant for people new to spatial analysis and modeling with RStudio but comfortable in making simple data visualization with ggplot2.

-The workshop took place Wednesday 21 of September 2022 at 6pm EDT (10pm UTC).
+The workshop took place on Wednesday 21st of September 2022 at 6pm EDT (10pm UTC).

 To follow along you would need to install these packages:
 ```{r}